Xerith89/pegasus-api/README.md

 ### How do I use it?

-The project is still in development but you are welcome to use it any way you wish.
+The project is still in development but there is now a release build available.

 Typically the following steps are what you need to get going -